Hessian barrier algorithms for non-convex conic optimization: Abstract

 \section{Abstract}

-We consider the minimization of a continuous function over the intersection of a regular cone with an affine set via a new class of adaptive first- and second-order optimization methods, building on the Hessian-barrier techniques introduced in Bomze \emph{et al.} \cite{HBA-linear}.
-Our approach is based on a potential-reduction mechanism and attains a suitably defined class of approximate first- or second-order KKT points with the optimal worst-case iteration complexity $O(\eps^{-2})$ (first-order) and $O(\eps^{-3/2})$ (second order), respectively.
-A key feature of our methodology is the use of self-concordant barrier functions to construct strictly feasible iterates via a disciplined decomposition approach and without sacrificing on the iteration complexity of the method.
-To the best of our knowledge, this work is the first which achieves these worst-case complexity bounds under such weak conditions for general conic constrained optimization problems.
+A key problem in mathematical imaging, signal processing and computational statistics is the minimization of non-convex objective functions that may be non-differentiable at the boundary of the feasible set.
+This paper proposes a new family of first- and second-order interior-point methods for non-convex optimization problems with linear and conic constraints, combining logarithmically homogeneous barriers with quadratic and cubic regularization respectively.
+Our approach is based on a potential-reduction mechanism and, under the Lipschitz continuity of the corresponding derivative with respect to the local barrier-induced norm, attains a suitably defined class of approximate first- or second-order KKT points with worst-case iteration complexity $O(\eps^{-2})$ (first-order) and $O(\eps^{-3/2})$ (second-order), respectively.
+Based on these findings, we develop new path-following schemes attaining the same complexity, modulo adjusting constants.
+These complexity bounds are known to be optimal in the unconstrained case, and our work shows that they are upper bounds in the case with complicated constraints as well.
+To the best of our knowledge, this work is the first which achieves these worst-case complexity bounds under such weak conditions for general conic constrained non-convex optimization problems.